RobertMueller2/OneIMExtensionExample/README.md

    - provide an installation directory (`<OneIMBaseDir>`).
 This ensures that `VI.DB` and `VI.Base` are found at compile time and further dependencies (customizers, authenticator) can be resolved at runtime
    - provide an assembly suffix as observed in table `DialogScriptAssembly` (`<AssemblySuffix>`).
 This ensures that `TypedWrappers_<AssemblySuffix>.dll` is found at compile time
    - optional: provide a default connection string for use in the `ExtensionTester` or method `Utils.GetDefaultOneIMSession`
- - OneIM 9.3+: Generate packages config in the frontend's NuGet subdirectory.
-Use `New-PackageConfig.ps1` to create it.
-This overwrites an existing `packages.config` file without warning.
-Without this config, I couldn't use the directory as a NuGet source, but haven't done much troubleshooting here.
-Script is courtesy of ChatGPT ;)
+ - OneIM 9.3+:
- - After opening the project,
+   - run DbCompiler for the given OneIM version so the global package dir (`%USERPROFILE%\.nuget\packages`) contains OneIM's Nuget packages
-   - OneIM 9.3+: add the NuGet directory with the new config as a NuGet source and install the packages that the projects reference.
+   - run `dotnet restore /p:Configuration=<Version>`, e.g. `dotnet restore /p:Configuration=OneIM931`
  - optional: Set ExtensionTester as start project for the solution
  - you can use build.bat where you can build a configuration (e.g. OneIM911) without opening Visual Studio.
 Using MSBuild requires msbuild.cfg, copy one from "msbuild.cfg examples".
 Dotnet build is also possible.

 `GeneratedExtensionSettings.cs` in project OneIMExtensions is created by MSBuild before compiling.
 Therefore it is initially missing, and upon switching configurations, does not contain the correct directory and connectionstring until building.